2sic/2sxc-docs/2sxc Docs Generator/basics/platforms/your-custom/scenario-02.md

 1. Users can edit texts
 1. Users can save the result
 1. ADAM
+    1. Users can upload assets in the edit-dialog - which is stored in this new web (not in the original Dnn/Oqtane)
     1. Users can see previously uploaded assets
-    1. Users can upload assets in the edit-dialog
     1. Users can delete and rename assets in the edit-dialog
+    1. Assets are referenced using their path, not an ID (which would be the default in Dnn/Oqtane)
 1. Adam files of an entity can be shown on a page
 1. TODO: